 Theanine, by the way, is an amino acid that can reduce the overexcitability often caused by caffeine without impairing caffeine’s stimulatory effect.

-In fact, according to the research site Examine.com, the improvements in concentration, focus, and attention span induced by caffeine and theanine have been shown to be synergistic.
+In fact, according to the research site Examine.com, the improvements in concentration, focus, and attention span induced by caffeine and theanine are synergistic.

 Eating 60 to 120 grams of blueberries each day has been proven to help improve memory and focus.